MyoungJinNam/uwe_exercise/README.md

  - `instrumented.c`: this file contains an incomplete instrumented version of `corrupted.c`, which students should complete.
 See the comments in the file for more details of the task.
- - `libutil.c`: this is for shared library, which both corrupted.c and instrumented.c use.
+ - `libutil.c`: this is for shared library, which both `corrupted.c` and `instrumented.c` use.
 Students do not need to touch this file.
- - `foo.txt`: an input file to corrupted.c and instrumented.c, which contains
+ - `foo.txt`: an input file to `corrupted.c` and `instrumented.c`, which contains
     a string.

 ## How to build